 - Office of Graduate Studies funds the tuition/fees for slots partially funded by the grant (for example NIH awards 60%/ graduate studies 40%)

-- Graduate Studies may provide additional support for non-resident tuition, fellowships, additional slots, or other expenses for retreats, seminars, etc.
+- Graduate Studies may provide additional support for non-resident tuition, fellowships, and graduate student research appointments.

-- The Deans through ACCD fund the costs for the additional unfunded slots (could be TAs), allocated by the location of the training faculty
+- The Deans through ACCD fund the costs for the additional unfunded slots (could be TAs)

 - Lead Dean provides additional administrative support